bopde/Kai-Ika/README.md

 # Kai Ika Operations Reporting Web App

+This is the basic functionality designed with the 'basic form'.
+It is kept for record keeping, and is currently not active.
+The collections form is the active one.

 This web app is designed to help the Kai Ika team **record daily operations**, including staff hours, sales, distributions, can drop-offs, and other activities.
 It also **integrates with Loyverse** to automatically fetch your daily sales data.

 ---